wendyverdonk93/docs/content/payments/methods/wallet/applepay/integration-and-testing.md

 To test Apple Pay transactions, follow these steps:

-1. On your checkout page, select Apple Pay.
-You are redirected to the MultiSafepay payment page.
-2. Click the **Apple Pay** button.
+1. Click the **Apple Pay** button.
-    You can ignore the "This device is not supported" error.
+    - You can ignore the "This device is not supported" error.
-3. Complete a payment using test card data.
+2. Complete a payment using [test card data](/getting-started/test-your-integration/test-payment-details/#credit-and-debit-cards).
-4. The transaction is completed.
+3. The transaction is completed.

 ### Test environment